 6. Captain Ahab

-The real villain in Moby Dick is not the monstrous whale, but the one who is keen in killing it: Captain Ahab.
-Because his leg was bit off by a whale, he is never jolly, and ironically, he depends on a prosthesis made up of whalebone.
+The real villain in Moby Dick is not the monstrous whale, but the one who is keen on killing it: Captain Ahab.
+Because his leg was bitten off by a whale, he is never jolly, and ironically, he depends on a prosthesis made up of whalebone.
 He is an obsessive, revenge-driven dictator full of hatred.

 The character of Ahab is probably responsible for the stereotypical depictions of captains portrayed in film and TV.
 He was also J.M.
 Barrie’s inspiration for Peter Pan’s iconic villain, Captain Hook, who is not obsessed with a whale, but a crocodile.